wozhouh/caffe-gdp/README.md

 The following is a guideline to perform GDP to a typical CNN, taking LeNet5 as an example.

-1 Firstly enter the root directory of Caffe-GDP and train the net from scratch as usual,
+1 Firstly enter the root directory of Caffe-GDP and train the net from scratch as usual

 `./build/tools/caffe train -solver examples/mnist/lenet_solver.prototxt`